MoonRamp/moonramp/book/src/install/install_source.md

 ### 2b - Required libaries

 Please install `sqlite-dev` and `mysql-dev` packages from your systems package manager.
-MoonRamp uses [rust-tls](https://github.com/rustls/rustls) and as such openssl is not needed.
+MoonRamp uses [rust-tls](https://github.com/rustls/rustls) and as such `openssl-dev` is not needed.

 ## Step 3 - Build bins